evolutionaryscale/esm-partner/iac/terraform-aws-esm-partner/README.md

 ## License

 Usage of this module is governed by your separate licensing agreement with EvolutionaryScale.
+Please consult with your legal team if you have questions about licensing.

 ## Examples